isomerpages/moe-acspri/_our-programmes/Mathematics/Programmes.md

 <p>Cultivating ACSians' interest in mathematics while enhancing their problem-solving
 skills and building confidence through real world applications.</p>
 <h3>&nbsp;<strong>Mission</strong></h3>
-<p>Through our structured and student-centered programmes, we foster critical
+<p>Through our structured and student-centred programmes, we foster critical
 thinking and logical reasoning, empowering students to become reflective, lifelong learners who appreciate the value and relevance of Mathematics in their lives.</p>